Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Introduction

+Wider field-of-view space-based, infrared surveyors will include {\it SPHEREx}\footnote{\url{https://spherex.caltech.edu}} \citep{SPHEREX} and \emph{NEO Surveyor} \citep{mainzer2023} by the end of the decade. {\it SPHEREx} is the latest mid-scale explorer from NASA, which will deliver spectro-photometric coverage from 0.75 to 5{\um} via linear-variable filters over a 40{\sqdeg} total field-of-view ($3.5^\circ \times 3.5^\circ$ for each of its six detector bands). {\it SPHEREx} will not, however, undertake high-cadence exposures of the entire sky or targeted pointings upon alerts, instead delivering all-sky maps four times during its two-year nominal mission.
+Extending from 4-10{\um}, \emph{NEO Surveyor} with its $\sim 12${\sqdeg} field-of-view, set to launch by the end of the decade, will build on the legacy of {\it WISE/NEOWISE}, increasing mid-infrared field-of-view and survey speed by an order of magnitude. \emph{NEO Surveyor} will repeatedly scan a region of the ecliptic plane, with ecliptic latitudes limited to $\pm40$ degrees, for its science goals.

 A sensitive, high-cadence and wide-field survey is essential to uncovering the dynamic infrared universe.
 To bridge the current capability gap, we present Cryoscope, an infrared surveyor to be operated robotically at the Concordia Station at Dome C, Antarctica.
-With a design capable of taking advantage of the low thermal background and seeing conditions of the site, the 1.2\,m telescope will be able to perform the deepest and fastest survey ever attempted in the infrared.
-Cryoscope will be able to survey the entire accessible southern sky $\approx$ 20,000 deg$^2$ to a depth of 21.9 AB mag in the K-band every 13 hours continuously in the winter.
+With a design capable of taking advantage of the low thermal background and seeing conditions of the site, the 1.2{\m} telescope will be able to perform the deepest and fastest survey ever attempted in the infrared.
+Cryoscope will be able to survey the entire accessible southern sky $\approx$\,20,000{\sqdeg} to a point-source depth of 21.9\,\,mag AB in the $K$-band every 13 hours continuously in the winter.